updated October 29, 2020

-All School of Graduate Studies functions are currently being performed remotely, but we are here to answer your questions!
+The School of Graduate Studies is open and ready to answer your questions!
 Please see our Graduate School Staff Directory for contact information and a list of specific staff functions.
-We will continue to do all that we can to insure that new and returning graduate students have a successful and rewarding experience throughout their time at Appalachian.
+We are here to do all that we can to insure that our graduate students have a successful and rewarding experience throughout their time at Appalachian.

 - Graduate Courses